Categories

 YOUNG

-If you are 18 or over on the closing date, you may enter as many categories as you like.
+If you are 18 or over on the closing date, you can enter as many categories as you like.
 For example, if you purchase entry for 6 pictures, you may enter 2 in Animals, 3 in Plants and 1 in Fungi.

 The same image may be entered into multiple categories, but each category is counted as one entry.
 (See the FAQ for more information.)